XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/ammvote.md

 # AMMVote
 [[Source]](https://github.com/XRPLF/rippled/blob/master/src/ripple/app/tx/impl/AMMVote.cpp "Source")

-_(Requires the [AMM amendment][] :not_enabled:)_
+_(Requires the [AMM amendment][] {% not-enabled /%})_

-Vote on the trading fee for an [Automated Market Maker](automated-market-makers.html) instance.
+Vote on the trading fee for an [Automated Market Maker](../../../../concepts/tokens/decentralized-exchange/automated-market-makers.md) instance.
 Up to 8 accounts can vote in proportion to the amount of the AMM's LP Tokens they hold.
 Each new vote re-calculates the AMM's trading fee based on a weighted average of the votes.

-## Example {{currentpage.name}} JSON
+## Example {% $frontmatter.seo.title %} JSON

 ```json
 {